joshuaweiner/programming-exercises/what-the-name/README.md

    file contents.

    Use `mv` tool to rename the files.

+   Here is an example of what to do:
+   1. Review the file's current name, notice the lack of convention.
+Ask what makes this file name difficult to use?
+   2. Review the file's content what does it describe?
+   3. Reconcile #1, #2, and choose a proper name for the file.

+   - `cat baddly-named-file.txt`
+     `This is a paper.
+About the Civil War.
+Written by David Johnson.
+2023-05-10`

+   - `mv baddly-named-file.txt paper__civil_war__david_johnson__20230510.txt`

 ## Exercise
    Using some file naming schema/convention rename the files within